Haloren/Haloren.github.io/_posts/2020-01-27-automateeverything.markdown

 ---
 layout: post
 title:      "automateEverything"
-date:       2020-01-27 23:39:20 +0000
+date:       2020-01-27 18:39:21 -0500
 permalink:  automateeverything
 ---

-Kyle R. McKenna (oh great this as-hat just referred to himself in the third person) has work a plethora of jobs.
-With "job" being the key word.
+Kyle R. McKenna has worked a plethora of jobs.
+(Oh great this as-hat just referred to himself in the third person) With "job" being the key word.

 "Job" : not a passion, not a career, and definitely not a lifestyle, but a job can pay some bills.